NNgen/nngen/README.md

 There are actually various alternatives to access the generated hardware from a software.
 The control sequence of the software is very simple:

 - Write input data on the off-chip memory by a software.
+Note that all placeholders, variables, and operators have the dedicated memory alignments. **Please check the "aligned_shape" of each object in the synthesis log**.
+If the original shape and aligned_shape are different, a padding must be inserted to the original data.
+In most cases, you can convert a original data to a padded data easily by "np.pad" method.
 - Load the weight parameter file (saved above by "np.save" method) and write it on the off-chip memory.
 - Write a global address offset and relative addresses for temporal space, output data, input data, and variable data via the corresponding registers.
 - Write '1' to Start register (address 16)
 - Polling Busy register (address 20) by a while-loop
 - Read the computation results from the output address.
+Note that the output data also has a dedicated aligned shape. **Please check the "aligned_shape" in the synthesis log.**

 Related project